theopenconversationkit/tock/docs-mk/en/docs/api.md

 Tock bots can be composed of configured stories (using Tock Studio builder) and programatic stories, possibly implementing complex rules or leveraging other external APIs.

-This API is used by provided Kotlin clients in _WebHook_ or _WebSocket_ mode, as well as the [`tock-node`](https://github.com/theopenconversationkit/tock-node) component in Javascript.
+This API is used by provided Kotlin, Javascript/Nodejs and Python clients available in _WebHook_ or _WebSocket_ mode.

 > The API is under development, it will soon be documented.

-To know more about the _Bot API_ development framework, see [this page](dev/bot-api.md).
+To know more about the _Bot API_ development frameworks, see [this page](dev/bot-api.md).